Sylvia Tamale: Global feminism

 Tamale's research includes work on gender and sexuality, women in politics, and feminist jurisprudence, third world women and the law, all while combining academia and activism.
 To her, feminism is "a belief/ideology in gender equity and doing something about it and overall about people's dignity and humanity."
 She encourages other feminists to actively participate in all levels of public offices and use education as a weapon to destroy various patriarchal structures of power within law, culture, language and media.
 She believes in the inclusivity of feminism by stating, "patriarchy hurts men too," and "we must recognize that not all women are the same.
 Not all women experience oppression the same way."

-She also includes religion within her inclusivity sentiments by stating, "you can be religious and feminist.
+She also includes religion within her inclusivity sentiments, stating, "you can be religious and feminist.
 There is a whole body of literature on interpreting the Bible to bring about gender equity."

 In 2003, Tamale was named the "Worst Woman of the Year" by a conservative bloc in Uganda.
 She was vilified for weeks within one of Kampala's daily newspapers, New Vision, as responsible for everything from the moral degeneration of the nation to the reason Ugandan teenagers were going to go to hell.
 She was attacked for suggesting that the term "minorities" should cover lesbian and gay citizens of Uganda in the Equal Opportunities Commission.

 She is a Working Group Member in the African Feminist Forum.
 The AFF brings African feminist activists to discuss strategy, refine approaches, and develop stronger networks to advance women's rights in Africa.
 She is an Advisory Board Member for the Open Society Foundations, an organization active in more than 120 countries that provides grants to individuals and groups toward building inclusive and vibrant democracies.